DiffSK/configobj/docs/configobj.rst

 You can specify default values, and also have the same configspec applied to several sections.
 This is called `repeated sections`_.

-For full details on writing configspecs, please refer to the `validate.py documentation`_.
+For full details on writing configspecs, please refer to the :doc:`validate.py documentation <validate>`.

 .. important::

     Your configspec is read by ConfigObj in the same way as a config file.

     That means you can do interpolation *within* your configspec.

     In order to allow this, checks in the 'DEFAULT' section (of the root level of your configspec) are *not* used.

     If you want to use a configspec *without* interpolation being done in it you can create your configspec manually and switch off interpolation:

     .. code-block:: python

         from configobj import ConfigObj

         configspec = ConfigObj(spec_filename, interpolation=False, list_values=False,
                                _inspec=True)
         conf = ConfigObj(config_filename, configspec=configspec)